reactjs/react.dev/.github/ISSUE_TEMPLATE/1-add-recommended-framework.md

 - **Self-hosting option**.
 The framework must support an option to self-host applications without losing access to the baseline features included on this list.
 - **Well maintained**.
 The framework must be actively maintained.
 - **Free & open-source**.

+To apply, please provide:
+* The name of your framework
+* A link to the framework's main code repository
+* A bullted list describing how the framework meets each of the above criteria